 The latest grade for a repeated course will be included in the calculation of the cumulative grade point average and will appear on the student’s transcript.
 The original course and grade will also appear on the transcript.
 Only grades for courses repeated at Rhode Island College will be adjusted.

-Failing a Required Course Twice

-Students are subject to dismissal from degree candidacy after failing a required course twice.
-Students will be notified upon the second failure that they will not be permitted to register in any program for which the course is a requirement and will be advised to choose an alternate major or curriculum.

-To avoid dismissal, students must enroll in a new major or curriculum by the end of the late registration period of the succeeding semester.
-Should a student fail to complete this process within the designated time, dismissal will result and the action will be recorded on the student’s permanent record.

 Auditing a Course

 To audit a course is to participate in a course without receiving credit for the course or having the grade point average affected.
 Auditing requires consent of the instructor and the appropriate department chair.